jcurl/code.research/qnx/DEVELOPER.md

 An example of occasional support for Tier 2 targets are:

+- NetBSD 10.1 (RPi4 cross-compile) - Automated build under `scripts/Makefile`
+  for running the target `netbsd`.
 - Cygwin 3.x (Windows 10 64-bit or later)
-- NetBSD 10.1 (RPi4 cross-compile)
 - MacOS-X (non-free, support very limited)

 ## 4. Submitting Patches